wso2/docs-is/en/docs/using-wso2-identity-server/locking-a-specific-user-account.md

     !!! tip

-        **Tip:** The email template used to send the email notification for account locking is the **AccountLock** template and the template used for account disabling is the **AccountDisable** template.
+        The email template used to send the email notification for account locking is the **AccountLock** template and the template used for account disabling is the **AccountDisable** template.
 You can edit and customize the email template.
 For more information on